ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

 Server Version: version.Info{Major:"1", Minor:"21", GitVersion:"v1.21.0", GitCommit:"cb303e613a121a29364f75cc67d3d580833a7479", GitTreeState:"clean", BuildDate:"2021-04-08T16:25:06Z", GoVersion:"go1.16.1", Compiler:"gc", Platform:"linux/amd64"}
 ```

-As I already mentioned, api-server is central kubernetes component, which stores information about all kubernetes objects, it means that we can create pod, even when other components (kubelet, scheduler, controller manager) not configured
+As already mentioned, api-server is the central kubernetes component, that stores information about all kubernetes objects.
+It means that we can create a pod, even when other components (kubelet, scheduler, controller manager) are not configured
 ```bash
 {
 HOST_NAME=$(hostname -a)